prebid/prebid-server/README.md

 - Facebook web

 Under development / pending testing:
-- Pubmatic
+- Pubmatic (waiting for clean & stable usersync endpoint and param compatibility with client-side prebid)
-- Index Exchange
+- Index Exchange (waiting for stable endpoint)
-- PulsePoint
+- PulsePoint (in code review)

 # How it works
 The client (typically prebid.js) sends a JSON request to Prebid Server at `/auction`.
 See static/pbs_request.json for the format.